Zeppily/Softala-Version-Checker/README.md

 ```
 cd Softwala-Version-Checker/
 ```
 4. Create .env files in root directory for your desired credentials
+You can modify the template files to your requirements and rename them approperiately.
 ```
 database.env should contain:
 POSTGRES_USER=<username>